ericserrat/expense-tracker/README.md

 # Expense tracker

+Made to learn React basics.

-Project to track the expenses using React
+Project to track the expenses.

 ## Available Scripts